 Putting Web Design and Web Development in the Blender; the Unicorn

 As I mentioned in part one, the “unicorns” in the industry have skillsets in both web design and web development.
 This is called “cross knowledge.”
 I believe that people can be both a designer and developer and I consider myself both.
 I use both those skillsets on a daily basis for client projects.
 A bit about how I got there:

-I started out years ago learning graphic design and layout / print design in a small print shop.
-I worked in that industry for many years.
+I started out years ago learning graphic design and layout / print design in a small print shop, working in that industry for many years.
 In the early 2,000s I started teaching myself to code; just basic HTML and then CSS.
 Here was a medium where I could use both the visual design that I was so fond of AND the logical side of code and programming that I was learning to love; I could blend them both!
-I went back to school and got a Bachelor of Science degree in Web Design and Interactive Media with a focus on Web Development (I graduated in 2014).
+So I went back to school and got a Bachelor of Science degree in Web Design and Interactive Media with a focus on Web Development.
 Since then I’ve been building websites right along with various graphic design projects.
 I enjoy doing graphic design, web design, and web development.
-One of the most fun things for me is learning a new coding language or updating my existing coding skills and I like to keep them as up to date as possible.
+One of the most fun things for me is learning a new coding language or updating my existing coding skills.

 My point?
 Cross knowledge is helpful.

 The ability to code basic pages can help the web designer better understand what a web developer needs, and what is (and isn’t) possible in a website design.
 Cross knowledge is extremely helpful for the web designer who may be most comfortable using visual design programs like Adobe Photoshop or Adobe Illustrator.
 Conversely, web developers who have even a basic understanding of visual design, user interface design, and user experience design can make intelligent choices when they work on the code for the pages and interactions for their projects.